bulka4/azure_terraform/sql_db/readme.md

 After creating a MS SQL server in Azure we might want to go to the created SQL server resource in Azure portal, go to the 'Security > Networking' tab and in the 'firewall rules' section add our current IP address to the firewall rules so we can connect to it.

 # Preparing terraform variables
-We need to prepare the terraform.tfvars file in the same folder as this readme file where we specify values for:
-- resource_group_location - Resource group location, for example "westeurope"
-- resource_group_name resource group name
-- sql_server_name - name of the created SQL server (underscores are not allowed, dashes are)
-- sql_server_username - name of the created SQL server
-- sql_server_password - password to the created SQL server
-- databases_names - names of databases to create (a list)
+Before using this code we need to create terraform.tfvars file which look like terraform-draft.tfvars file in the same location.
+It is described there what values to provide.
+We are assigning there values to variables from the variables.tf file located in the same folder.
+In the variables.tf we can also find descriptions of those variables.
+We need to assign values only for those variables which doesn't have assigned the default value.